Fahrenheit to Celsius Conversion

 The National Institute of Standards and Technology actually defines the following formula for the conversion:[1]

-Ultimately this is the simplified or reduced version of the more widely accepted formula above.
+Ultimately this is a reduced version of the widely accepted formula shown above.

 The Fahrenheit and Celsius scales are both used to measure temperature.
 Read on to learn more about each of them.